 Growing up, my dad and I didn’t spend a huge amount of time reading together.
-Not because we don’t both enjoy reading, but because we have very different methodologies about how to go about it.
+Not because we don’t both enjoy reading, but because we have very different methodologies about how to go about doing it.
 I tear through stories—once I’ve invested in a character I need to know what happens, and what they’re going to do about it right now.
-My dad likes to start at page one, and attentively read each word, on each page, until he gets to the end.
+My dad likes to start at page one and attentively read each word, on each page, until he gets to the end.
 Each approach has advantages: I get so wrapped up in the story that I end up inside the world, and the characters, and I walk away feeling like I know them from the inside-out.
-Meanwhile, my dad has an incredible ability to retain information, paired with his reading methods he ends up with a very accurate recollection of everything that happened.
+Meanwhile, my dad has an incredible ability to retain information.
+Paired with his reading methods he ends up with a very accurate recollection of everything that happened.

 My favourite series that we would watch together was, without a doubt, Star Trek: Voyager.
 I would plan weeknight-playdates around the schedule for new episodes.
-And my dad, ever patient, would sit with a squirming, six-year-old version of me, let me stay up an extra hour past bedtime, and watch with me each and every week.
+And my dad, ever patient, would sit with a squirming, six-year-old version of me, let me stay up an extra hour past bedtime, and watch each and every week.

 I don’t actually remember how I got started watching the series—only that I watched each episode through the weekly progression, season cliff-hangers and all.